FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 ![communication diagram image](communication_diagram.jpg)

 ## Development Software
 #### Arduino
-TODO: Add software / programs used
+- The arduino programs were written in Visual Studio (Enterprise 2017)
+- Visual Micro was used to link visual studio to the arduino compilers, linkers, loaders, etc.
+- Arduino IDE was installed for all the tools and drivers required

 #### Beaglebone
-###### Vim / Nano
-Used for code / config editing on the beaglebone.
-Both were are installed by default on the linux distribution.
+- Vim / Nano was used for coding and editing configuration files on the beaglebone.
+Both were are installed by default with the linux distribution.

-###### Cape manager
-Used to add the UART overlay.
+- Cape manager waas used to add the UART overlay.
 Installed by default.

-###### Python
-Used for scriping.

-`PySerial` was downloaded using python's pip command, also installed by default.
+- Python was used for scriping. `PySerial` was downloaded using python's pip command, also installed by default.

 #### External
-Java was used to run the webserver.
+- Java was used to run the webserver.

-Intellij was used for creating the java web server along with maven for dependency management and packaging.
+- Intellij was used for creating the java web server along with maven for dependency management and packaging.

-Maven dependencies we're all from the spring-boot framework.
+- Maven dependencies we're all from the spring-boot framework.

-Putty and Ubunutu subsystem for windows were used to shh into the beaglebone.
+- Putty and Ubunutu subsystem for windows were used to shh into the beaglebone.

 ## System Delivery
 #### System Initialisation